aws/aws-toolkit-vscode/docs/CODE_GUIDELINES.md

 ## User settings

-This codebase offers some some convienent abstractions for manipulating user settings.
+This codebase offers some convenient abstractions for manipulating user settings.
 The implementations and relevant documenation can be found [here](https://github.com/aws/aws-toolkit-vscode/blob/479b9d45b5f5ad30fc10567e649b59801053aeba/src/shared/settings.ts).

 -   Prefer using shared abstractions when possible.
 Many cross-cutting concerns, such as logging and validation, are handled automatically.